St. John's Cemetery (Halifax, Nova Scotia)

 The cemetery contains war graves of 70 Commonwealth service personnel, 62 from World War I (of whom 48 lie in the Naval Plot in Section Q) and 8 from World War II.

+It is also the resting place of many people killed by the 1917 Halifax Explosion.
+A columbarium was added in 1994 on the site of the former St. Johns Anglican Church of Fairview.